opencord/docs/README.md

 * [M-CORD](./profiles/mcord/install.md)

-If you are anxious to jump straight to a [Quick Start](quickstart.md) procedure that brings up the an emulated version of CORD running on your laptop (sorry, no subscriber data plane), then that's an option.
+If you are anxious to jump straight to a [Quick Start](quickstart.md) procedure that brings up an emulated version of CORD running on your laptop (sorry, no subscriber data plane), then that's an option.

-Alternatively, if you want to get a broader layof-of-the-land, you might step back and start with an [Overview](overview.md).
+Alternatively, if you want to get a broader lay-of-the-land, you might step back and start with an [Overview](overview.md).